pavannaik3009/Business-Data-Visualization/README.md

 Tableau is a Data Visualisation tool that is widely used for Business Intelligence.
 It helps create interactive graphs and charts in the form of dashboards and worksheets to gain business insights.

+Objective: Finding reasons and trends for Airline delays in different cities in the USA.
+The Tableau workbooks can be found in the repository.